TiffanyAmariuta/capstone-genetic-risk-prediction/weeks/06-Fine-Mapping.md

 * For any one gene locus, how many cis-eQTLs have LD r2 > 0.8 with the lead variant?
 * For any one gene locus, how many cis-eQTLs have LD r2 > 0.5 with the lead variant?
 * For any one gene locus, how many cis-eQTLs have LD r2 > 0.1 with the lead variant?
+* Please include a LocusZoom plot for your favorite gene locus.